tomduck/pandoc-eqnos/README.md

 Rationale
 ---------

-Equation numbers and references are required for academic writing, but are not currently supported by pandoc.
-It is anticipated that this will eventually change.
-Pandoc-eqnos is a transitional package for those who need equation numbers and references now.
+Equation numbers and references are required for academic writing, but are not supported natively by pandoc.
+Pandoc-eqnos is an add-on filter that provides this missing functionality.

-The syntax for equation numbers and references was worked out in [pandoc issue #813].
+The markdown syntax recognized by pandoc-eqnos was worked out in [pandoc issue #813].
 It seems likely that this will be close to what pandoc ultimately adopts.

-By doing one thing -- and one thing only -- my hope is that pandoc-eqnos will permit a relatively painless switch when pandoc provides native support for equation numbers and references.

-Installation of the filter is straight-forward, with minimal dependencies.
-It is simple to use and has been tested extensively.
+Pandoc-eqnos is intended to be a transitional package for those who need equation numbers and references now.

 [pandoc issue #813]: https://github.com/jgm/pandoc/issues/813